Revamp Reusable Tableware Web App

 B2C

-My main task during the internship at Recube Ltd, a reusable tableware service provider, is to revamp their current web app UI UX for improve usability and product experience.
-I start off with identifying some user pain points and analysing the existing navigation and layout of the app.
-Follow by some design research like competitive analysis and try out other competitor's app myself.
-Finally iterate the design base on some feedback from the stakeholder.
+My main task during the internship at Recube Ltd, a reusable tableware service provider, is to revamp their current web app UI UX.
+I start off by identifying some user pain points and analysing the existing app.
+Follow by some competitive analysis and finally iterate the design base on feedback from the stakeholder.

 Chanllenges